-- 1.5 Our curriculum offers all pupils the opportunity to experience linguistic, mathematical, scientific, technological, human and social, physical, aesthetic and creative aspects of education.
-We intend that our curriculum should imbue in our pupils: - · A passion for life-long learning; - A capacity for independent and critical thinking; - Self-awareness, self-regulation and resilience; - Self-confidence without arrogance; and - Genuine interests that extend beyond the confines of the classroom. - 1.6 British values, which are; democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs, are actively promoted in every aspect of school life. - 1.7 Our curriculum is compliant with the following regulatory requirements as outlined in the Independent School Standards:
+- 1.5 We aim to provide a holistic curriculum which develops every pupil as a confident individual who loves learning.
+We understand that the curriculum, both within taught lessons and beyond them, and in everything we say and do, should create an environment where academic risk-taking, questioning and debating, challenging thinking and the freedom to learn from mistakes are all encouraged. - 1.6 Our curriculum offers all pupils the opportunity to experience linguistic, mathematical, scientific, technological, human and social, physical, aesthetic and creative aspects of education.
+We intend that our curriculum should imbue in our pupils: - A passion for life-long learning; - A capacity for independent and critical thinking; - Self-awareness, self-regulation and resilience; - Self-confidence without arrogance; and - Genuine interests that extend beyond the confines of the classroom. - 1.7 British values, which are; democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs, are actively promoted in every aspect of school life.

+1.8 Our curriculum is compliant with the following regulatory requirements as outlined in the Independent School Standards: